-How to Get There: From the intersection of County Route 6 and 7 in Mineville, follow County Route 7 toward Elizabethtown.
+From the intersection of County Route 6 and 7 in Mineville, follow County Route 7 toward Elizabethtown.
 Continue for about 3.5 miles to a fairly large dirt pull off on the left and park here.

-Type of Carry: A narrow path on a steep downhill.
+- Type of carry: a narrow path on a steep downhill

-Northern Pike, smallmouth bass, perch, panfish
+- Fish species: northern pike, smallmouth bass, perch, panfish